emmagao1/kickstarter-analysis/README.md

 Fund raising amount in betwen 1,000 to 4,999 has the most succesfful amount of campaigns and below 1,000 has the most successful percentage rate.
 - What are some limitations of this dataset?

+*The dataset might be biased depending how data is collected.
+*The dataset covers 9 years of campaigns, which might not represent the most recent successful trend.
+*The dataset covers a variety type of campaigns, which in Louise's case, we need to under stand campaigns that's related to play.
+The dataset does not classifying plays by type, and we do not know the relationship between play type and successful percentage.
+- What are some other possible tables and/or graphs that we could create?

 There is no clear link between the success rate based on the launching month and the goal each successful campaign has achieved.
-- What are some other possible tables and/or graphs that we could create?